kambei/jenkins-and-argocd-poc/README.md

 2. Search for "Docker Pipeline" and install it
 3. However, you still need Docker CLI installed in the container for it to work

-**Note:** The current setup uses shell commands (`docker build`) which requires Docker CLI.
-If you prefer using the Docker Pipeline plugin's `docker.build()` method, you'll still need Docker CLI installed in the container.
+**Note:** The current setup uses a custom Dockerfile (`Dockerfile.jenkins`) that pre-installs Docker CLI.
+This works reliably on both Windows and Linux hosts.
+The setup uses shell commands (`docker build`) which requires Docker CLI.

 **Solution 3: Check for Pipeline Syntax Errors**